 When the SIP trunk interface acts as a TLS client, the SIP trunk interface sends a list of requested cipher suites to the server based on the TLS Ciphers field (which also includes the ECDSA ciphers option) in the CUCM Enterprise Parameters The TLS Ciphers.
 This configuration determines the TLS client cipher suite list and the supported cipher suites in order of preference.

-Note: 2.
-The SIP trunk interface support RSA TLS cipher suites for connections from clients that do not support ECDSA cipher suites or when a TLS connection is established with an earlier version of CUCM, that do not support ECDSA.
+Notes: - Devices that use an ECDSA cipher to make a connection to CUCM must have the CallManager-ECDSA certificate in their Identity Trust List (ITL) file. - The SIP trunk interface support RSA TLS cipher suites for connections from clients that do not support ECDSA cipher suites or when a TLS connection is established with an earlier version of CUCM, that do not support ECDSA.

 Secure CTI Manager ECDSA Support